 The Army’s premier garrison in Europe committed to excellence in delivering quality services and facilities supporting a Strong Europe and enabling the senior commander’s readiness.

-The Wiesbaden 'Host Nation Orientation' is a one day Newcomers Orientation for Soldiers, Family members and Civilians held every Tuesday.
+The Wiesbaden 'Host Nation Orientation' is a one day Newcomers Orientation for Soldiers, Family members and Civilians held every Mondays at ACS.

 The day covers cultural and local community information and then a half day Wiesbaden walking tour.